algorinfo/chrome_crawler/README.md

 ```
 ## API

+> ⚠️ New V4 endpoint, it uses Playwright instead of puppeteer

+> ⚠️ V3 will be deprecated soon

 > ⚠️ V1 and v2 of chrome&axios apis are disabled in the code

 > ⚠️ Playstore API could be very inestable, for more information refer to